“As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You!”

 This explains why it’s possible to hear those buzzing or humming sounds when near a radio that’s on.
 Buzzing and humming sounds are what we can refer to as radio interference.

 Radio signals utilize Radio Frequency, normally conveyed between 100 kHz-300GHz.
-You can face radio interference when there’s an electronic device close to your radio, stationed on the similar Frequency range.
+You can face radio interference when there’s an electronic device close to your radio, stationed on a similar frequency range.

 For some days, you may hear/feel a sound, though it is not audible sometimes.